MarkWuNLP/SemanticMask/README.md

 (Todo Chengyi add details for word alignment)

 ## Training and decoding
 For training, I upload my training configs into configs folder, including base setting and large setting respectively.
+Our archtecture is similar to ESPnet, but replacing position embedding with CNN in both encoder and decoder.
+The specific code change can be found at [here](https://github.com/MarkWuNLP/SemanticMask/blob/master/espnet/nets/pytorch_backend/transformer/subsampling.py)

 In terms of decoding, pleaes first download the ESPnet [pre-trained RNN language model](https://github.com/espnet/espnet/tree/master/egs/librispeech), and then run our decoding script to get the model output.
 ## Pre-train Models